-National Geographic Magazine Archive, 1888-1994 With comprehensive, timely articles and legendary photos, the iconic magazine documents life on our planet and beyond, interpreting the world through personal experience.
-Provide your students with the opportunity to access primary source material on cultures, global events, nature, science, technology, the environment, and gripping first-person accounts of epic exploration and discovery.
+National Geographic Magazine Archive, 1888-2015 With comprehensive, timely articles and legendary photos, the iconic magazine documents life on our planet and beyond.
+Provide your students with over 100 years of history through articles on culture, global events, nature, science, technology, and the environment, as well as gripping first-person accounts of epic exploration and discovery.

-National Geographic Magazine Archive, 1995-Current The journey continues to the present day with National Geographic Magazine Archive, 1995-Current.
-Changes in our world since 1995-including innovations in science & technology, the environment, and the cultures of the world-provide unprecedented research opportunities in geography, history, world cultures, and many other disciplines.
-The pages of National Geographic magazine fulfill an important role; however, printed, bound editions are limited in reader access and subject to loss and damage, which makes National Geographic Virtual Library the perfect combination of content and accessibility.
-ARCHIVES UNBOUND Created to meet the needs of scholars, universities, and special libraries, Archives Unbound offers specialised content delivered through an intuitive search platform.
+National Geographic Magazine Archive, 2016- Current A continuation of National Geographic Magazine Archive, 1888-2015, its companion archive, National Geographic Magazine Archive, 2016-Current includes every article of National Geographic magazine, from 2016 through current issues.
+Students can search the vivid photographs and historic articles as well as engaging videos and detailed maps.
+ARCHIVES UNBOUND Created to meet the needs of scholars. universities, and special libraries, Archives Unbound offers specialised content delivered through an intuitive search platform.
 That means users spend more time exploring documents and less time searching for them.
-All the Archives Unbound collections are now available on the Gale Primary Sources platform, making it possible for researchers to cross search collections and reveal new connections.
-The Archives Unbound catalogue includes topics such as U.S. foreign policy, U.S. civil rights, global affairs and colonial studies, and modern history.
+All the Archives Unbound collections are now available on the Gale Primary Sources platform, making it possible for researchers to cross search collections. and reveal new connections.
+The Archives Unbound catalog includes topics such as U.S. foreign policy, U.S. civil rights, global affairs and colonial studies, and modern history.
 Broad topic clusters include African American studies, American Indian studies, Asian studies, British history, Holocaust studies, LGBTQ studies, Latin American and Caribbean studies, Middle East studies, political science, religious studies, and women's studies.